Is It Safe to Travel to Serbia in 2026?

 Traveler Impact

-Solo travelers may face heightened risks of street crime, particularly in urban areas, where organized crime violence can occur unexpectedly.
+Solo travelers face a heightened risk of street crime, particularly in urban areas where organized crime is prevalent; vigilance is essential, especially in crowded places.

-Remote workers can find suitable environments in urban centers with reliable internet, but should remain aware of their surroundings and avoid displaying wealth.
+Remote workers can find suitable environments in urban centers with decent internet access, but should avoid areas with high crime rates and ensure personal safety.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Serbia.